choughton21/Battle-Ship-AI/index.md

 (currently at the stage of getting the output from python to make sense with the openai gym environment)

+### DISCUSSION

+From this project I will present the results from the AI playing battleship against a random opponent.
+I will show the initial win-rate and game time, and then will show the win-rate and game time after learning.
+To compare the work to others, I will reserach battleship AIs and compare on the win-rate, and also touch on the differences between my project and other board-game AIs.
+I will also touch on the techniques I have learned along the way and how I learned to implement the gym environment.
+Finally I will discuss the different tweaks and turns I did during the training, to try and have the AI learn better/ more accurately.
+We do hope that the AI is able to play better after learning, but if not, then we will discuss some of the potential places where this went wrong.

+Following, I will talk about the pros and cons of AI being used for military robotics and how AI might shape the military in the future.

 ### Support or Contact

 Having trouble with Pages?
 Check out [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.